The fitting Helios-81М 2/53 on Nikon cameras

 Helios-81М 2/53 is the kit lens for cameras Kiev-19.

-The lens has mount Nikon F but in spite of this I could not put on camera my copy produced at 1981 Nikon D80.
+The lens has mount Nikon F, but despite this, I could not put on camera my copy produced at 1981 Nikon D80.
 The problem is in small differences in construction.
-The aperture ring of Helios-84 has a skirt of 1 mm wide and this does not allow to mount the lens on Nikon.
+The aperture ring of Helios-84 has a skirt of 1 mm wide, and this does not allow for mounting the lens on Nikon.
 The solution is simple - to cut the skirt out.

-The same problem is with lenses Helios-81Н which have partial skirt.
-You can put the lens on camera but aperture ring cannot rotate.
-The way to solve this is the same - to cut out parts of skirt.
+The same problem is with lenses Helios-81Н, which have a partial skirt.
+You can put the lens on the camera but the aperture ring cannot rotate.
+The way to solve this is the same - to cut out parts of the skirt.

-Lets look at the mount of original lens Nikon Nikkor 35mm 1:2.8 Ai/s.
-As you can see there is no such a skirt as in Helios-81, just small lugs.
+Let's look at the mount of the original lens Nikon Nikkor 35mm 1:2.8 Ai/s.
+As you can see, there is no such a skirt as in Helios-81, just small lugs.

 Loosen three screws and take out the back part of out Helios-81.
 Now we can reach the aperture ring, so we have to take it out.

 Now it is easy.
 Take a file and grind down the skirt.
-The ring is made of duralumin, and easily handled.
+The ring is made of duralumin and is easily handled.
 It took me about 5 minutes.

 At the left - the initial aperture control ring, at the right - the grind skirt.

-At first, I kept tabs as on the native Nikon lens, but as it turned out the remaining part is still hampered, I grind skirt completely.
+At first, I kept tabs on the native Nikon lens, but as it turned out, the remaining part is still hampered, I grind the skirt completely.

-Then we set the ring into place while cheeking its position, checking the work of the diaphragm.
+Then we set the ring into place while checking its position, checking the work of the diaphragm.
 If everything is well, spin the tail in place.